South Carolina Property Tax Rate A Complete Guide

 When you search for “property tax in South Carolina," you find that the state has been ranked as the sixth most affordable in terms of property tax.

-South Carolina's state government has worked hard to make sure that its homeowners don't bear the burden of funding state operations.
-Owner-occupied homes are completely exempt from school taxes, which usually make up the largest part of a home's property tax responsibilities.
+South Carolina's state government has worked hard ensure that its homeowners don't bear the burden of funding state operations.
+Owner-occupied primary residence taxes are completely exempt from school taxes, which usually make up the largest part of a home's property tax responsibilities.
 South Carolina makes up for this gap by imposing school taxes on rental properties and increasing other taxes.

 For one, South Carolina charges higher vehicle taxes than 47 of the other 49 US states.
-Sales taxes statewide are also on the high end, largely because counties need the money to fund schools.
+The sales tax rate statewide is also on the high end, mainly because counties need the money to fund schools.

 Can't Afford Property Taxes?